 For Pathway 3, the next step is finding a mentor—or more likely mentor(s).
 Ensuring that you’ll get enough clinical hours within your designated time frame for can be challenging.
 Since IBLCE changed their policy on mentor qualification, it has opened up options to work with any IBCLC.
 I recommend that you connect with local, active professional IBCLCs about the possibility of mentorship/internship.
 Be prepared with an outline of your goals/expectations, logistics and availability, and any compensation you are prepared to offer to the potential mentor.
 Mentoring is a logistically, emotionally and mentally intensive experience for both parties and the relationship should be taken seriously.
 Who you choose to work with will greatly impact your learning and possibly your career, especially if you plan to stay within a given geographic region and perinatal community.

 As you may have gleaned from reading about my experiences and the above information, it can be a complex and nuanced path with a great deal of financial, emotional, and energetic investment.
 I personally worked with over six mentors, had three main types of clinical hours including traveling across country for a month long intensive hospital-based internship, and invested countless dollars and hours beyond the ones I could officially count toward the requirement.
-(As a side note, I highly recommend keeping an accurate record of your hours, as well as all certificates or transcripts from trainings/courses, in the event of an audit—which definitely happen as I and others can attest.)
+(As a side note, I highly recommend keeping an accurate record of your hours, as well as all certificates or transcripts from trainings/courses, in the event of an audit—which can definitely happen, as I and others can attest.)

 Best wishes on your career discernment!